Weight Loss Facts

 • The temperature in a person’s bedroom may help boost weight loss efforts.
 According to the National Institute of Health Clinical Center, people who slept in a 66° F room burned 7% calories while sleeping than those who slept in a warmer room.
 Colder sleepers burned more calories likely because their bodies were working harder to maintain a stable body temperature of 98.6°.[11]

-• According to several studies, parents who ate with their family while sitting around a kitchen or dining room table weigh significantly less than those who eat dinner in front of the TV.
-Additionally, parents who stayed at the table until everyone was finished and had meaningful conversations also weighed less.[8]
+• Parents who ate with their family while sitting around a kitchen or dining room table weigh significantly less than those who eat dinner in front of the TV.
+Additionally, parents who stayed at the table until everyone was finished and had meaningful conversations also weighed less.[7]

-• Studies have found that obese pregnant women have more glucose and free fatty acids floating in the womb than normal-weight pregnant women, which can increase the risk of their children becoming obese later in life.
-Studies found that unhealthy, fatty foods affected the developing metabolic systems in a fetus’ brain.[5]
+• Obese pregnant women have more glucose and free fatty acids floating in the womb than normal-weight pregnant women, which can increase the risk of their children becoming obese later in life.
+Additionally, unhealthy, fatty foods affected the developing metabolic systems in a fetus’ brain.[1]

 • Energy levels typically skyrocket after losing unwanted weight because carrying less weight means using less energy to simply get through day.
 Additionally, weight loss improves oxygen efficiency, which leads to less huffing and puffing.[8]